 The Nickerson Ranch Trail cuts through the redwood lowlands just across from the Boy Scout Tree Trail.
 Because it has a dense understory of small trees, it’s not as spectacular than the Boy Scout Tree Trail, but it gets a lot fewer visitors, and on a busy summer weekend it’s remarkable how much more quiet and serene it is.

 This hike combines the Nickerson Ranch Trail with the southern half of the Mill Creek Trail.
 It’s a nice add-on to either the Mill Creek or Boy Scout Tree Trail hikes.

-The hike starts with three short sections of the Mill Creek Trail alongside Howland Hill Road.
-The first segment is rather poorly-maintained; after passing a massive spiral-trunked tree, it becomes narrow and eroded, then climbs a short and very steep slope to reach Howland Hill Road.
+The hike starts at the Grove of Titans trailhead.
+On the other side of the road from the much more popular trail to the Grove, a faint, unmarked trail leads from one of the parking spaces into the woods.
+The trail is rather poorly-maintained at first; after passing a massive spiral-trunked tree, it becomes narrow and eroded, then climbs a short and almost impassibly steep slope to rejoin Howland Hill Road.
 Turn left and walk up the road for a few yards to find the unmarked continuation of the trail, which at first looks like it’s just a parking spot.
 The trail passes through a small flat populated with mid-sized redwoods before crossing Howland Hill Road.
-The trail parallels the road and then crosses it a last time.
+The trail runs alongside the road and then crosses it a last time.